 Lots of factors will affect page speed, things like image size and HTTP requests will determine how fast a page will load, along with the server you use and the version of PHP you are running.
 Everything has an impact, so it’s good to get everything running optimally.

 Images should usually be the first thing that you think about optimising, why?
 Because one image can be the same size as your entire HTML page.
 That means that having one large image will double the time it takes to load your site.
 When we add many images, the size of the page and the data that has to be loaded goes up astronomically.

 Everyone loves images, but make sure they are used properly!
 If you need them on the page, make sure they are a decent size and compressed for the web.

-I remember before now, I went to a university website and there was an image that was resized to me about the size of a postage stamp, but I could see it loading… I wondered why it would take to long, so I opened it in a new window and guess what?
+I recall once back in the dial-up days, I went to a university website and there was an image that was resized to be about the size of a postage stamp, but I could see it loading… I wondered why it would take to long, so I opened it in a new window and guess what?
 It filled my screen and was around 2MB in size – this was a while ago when 2MB was a lot.